The QuickFrame AI Prompting Handbook for Performance TV

 2. Character Attributes

 These define who we see on screen and what kind of people (or personalities) carry your message.
 They make your ad feel targeted, authentic, and relatable.
-When generating a character Subject, consider everything that gives your on-screen talent depth: personality, clothes, emotional state, presence.
-Think of words like: “frustrated Gen Z gamer roommates,” “cool middle-aged dad in casual clothes,” or “energetic red-haired barista wearing a green apron”.
+When thinking about your characters, consider everything that gives your on-screen talent depth: personality, clothes, emotional state, presence.
+Think of words like: “frustrated Gen Z gamer roommates,” “cool middle-aged dad in casual clothes,” or “energetic red-haired barista wearing a green apron.”

 Example prompts for this building block: